inloopstudio-team/mcp-playbook/README.md

 {
   "status": "success" | "error",
-  "path": "string" | undefined, // Path to the created file if successful "message": "string" // Success or error description }
+  "path": "string" | undefined, // Path to the created file if successful "message": "string" // Description of the result or error }
 ```

 ### `create_changelog`

-Appends a new entry to the changelog file (`docs/changelog/changelog.md`) in the target project.
-If the file does not exist, it will be created.
+Creates a new, detailed, and user-facing changelog entry file in the `docs/changelog/` directory of the target project.
+Each changelog entry will be a separate file named following a `changelog-entry.md` convention with sequence numbering (e.g., `0001-added-new-feature.md`).
+Entries should provide comprehensive information about changes, including how to use new features or any impact on existing functionality, rather than being brief summaries.

 **Parameters:**
-- `target_project_dir` (string, required): The absolute or relative path to the root of the target project directory.
+- `target_project_dir` (string, required): The absolute path to the root of the target project directory.
+Using an absolute path is highly recommended for reliability.
 - `entry_content` (string, required): The markdown content of the new changelog entry.
+- `changelog_name` (string, required): The desired name for the changelog file (without sequence numbers and the `.md` extension).

 **Returns:**
 A JSON object indicating success or failure, including the path if successful.